learn-academy-2021-echo/week-5-assessment-Neuroblock/interview-questions.md

 3. What is Ruby on Rails?

   Your answer:
-    Ruby on rails is the back-end framework used for the development and maintenance of websites.
+    Ruby on rails is the full stack framework used for the development and maintenance of websites.

   Researched answer:
     Rails is a server-side open source object oriented programming language framework for web development.